awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - Click the rectangular image, navigate to the Shape Format tab, and change the shape size so that it matches the original image
 - Right click the shape and select Save as Picture
 - Navigate to (file location)
+- Change the Save as type to JPEG File
-- Rename the file as *itemnumber_mask*, change the Save as type to JPEG File, and click Save
+- Rename the file as *itemnumber_mask* and click Save
 - Close Microsoft PowerPoint - there is not need to save the presentation

 #### Determine image pixel size